 You should do a 25% partial water replacement weekly or biweekly, or 25-50% at least once a month to maintain good water quality.
 This fish is highly sensitive to nitrates, make it a priority to keep the nitrates level as low as you can.

 During water changes, use a vacuum siphon to rid the substrate of leftover food and wastes.

 Sexing Chinese Algae Eaters

-Differentiating between the males and females is difficult.
-However, what you should know is that the females are plumper than the males, although they both have multiple small tubercles or thorns around the mouth, those of the males are more pronounced in spawning condition.
+Differentiating between males and females is difficult.
+However, what you should know is that the females are plumper than the males, although they both have multiple small tubercles or thorns around the mouth, those of the males are more pronounced in spawning conditions.